BassamMuhammad/svelte-playing-cards/README.md

 # Svelte Playing Cards
 A highly customizable package for making card games in svelte.
 Provides two components Card and Deck.
 By default renders svg cards by [nicubunu](https://openclipart.org/artist/nicubunu).
+Check out an [example app](https://github.com/BassamMuhammad/rung) made with this package.

 To import types for typescript project:
 ```svelte